hidenori-wasa/_PEAR_BreakpointDebugging/README.md

 However, "NetBeans IDE 7.4" supports "PHP5.4" and "HTML5".

+I have been developing yet.
-I have been coding the unit tests.
+Also, I have been coding the unit tests.